-It is obvious that $\Gn$ is indeed a differential, i.e. $\Gn^2=0$.
-To see this we observe that for every enhanced states $S$ and $S''$ that have the same markers and signs on all the circles except two circles where $S$ has '$+$', while $S''$ has '$-$', $S''$ appears exactly twice in $\Gn(\Gn(S))$.
+To show that $\Gn$ is indeed a differential, i.e. $\Gn^2=0$, we observe that for every enhanced states $S$ and $S''$ that have the same markers and signs on all the circles except two circles where $S$ has '$+$', while $S''$ has '$-$', $S''$ appears exactly twice in $\Gn(\Gn(S))$.

 \begin{lem} $\Gn$ is acyclic, i.e. all homology groups with respect to $\Gn$ are trivial. \end{lem} \begin{proof} Let $\CalZ_n$ be the set of all length $n$ sequences of signs '$+$' and '$-$' and let $\CalZ_n^k\subset\CalZ_n$ consists of all sequences with the difference between the numbers of minuses and pluses being exactly $k$ (with $k\equiv n\mod2$). $\CalZ_n$ and $\CalZ_n^k$ have $2^n$ and $b_n^k=\dbinom{n}{\frac{n+k}2}$ elements, respectively.
 Denote by $G_n^k$ the group $\Z_2^{b_n^k}$ whose factors are enumerated by the elements from $\CalZ_n^k$.